-CLASP is pleased to announce the publication of Analysis of Television Luminance and Power Consumption.
-The study, by Keith Jones, presents the findings from the collection and analysis of empirical data from testing 40 televisions, representative of the spectrum of technologies available in the U.S. market, to investigate the efficacy of the current test procedures used for television energy efficiency to determine improvements that can be made.
+Clasp’s Analysis of Television Luminance and Power Consumption presents the findings from the collection and analysis of empirical data from testing 40 televisions, representative of the spectrum of technologies available in the U.S. market, to investigate the efficacy of the current test procedures used for television energy efficiency to determine improvements that can be made.

 In the short term, suggested improvements include revisions to existing test procedures; in the longer term, suggested improvements include concepts regarding new test methods that may improve the accuracy of testing television energy consumption.